wjdenny/wjdenny.github.io/content/The consolidation of responsibility is the phenomenon where a small number of students make up the majority of class discussion.md

 ---
 tags:
-  - statement
+  - type/statement
-  - teaching/active-learning
+  - topic/teaching/active-learning
-  - teaching
+  - topic/teaching
 ---
 The consolidation of responsibility is the phenomenon where a small number of students make up the majority of class discussion.